 Myths Busted: Registering With Wounded Warrior Project

 The needs of post-9/11 service members and veterans are great and growing.
-Consequently, Wounded Warrior Project® (WWP) has seen a growing number of people registering with the organization.
-In 2023, over 70 warriors and family support members registered with WWP each day.
+This has led to more people registering with Wounded Warrior Project® (WWP).
+In fact, in 2025, an average of 94 warriors and family support members registered with WWP each day.

-Have you ever wondered if you or a loved one is eligible to register for WWP's free programs and services?
-Or have you ever been confused about the registration process?
-It’s time we address these misunderstandings and refute the myths and misconceptions.
+Have you ever wondered if you or a loved one is eligible to register for WWP's no-cost programs and services?
+Or have you ever felt confused about the registration process?
+It’s time we address these misunderstandings and debunk the myths and misconceptions.

 Who can register with WWP?